raquo/scala-dom-types/CONTRIBUTING.md

 We don't need many rules for now – just make a PR for your proposed change.
 Please don't push to master directly as I would like a chance to review things going there.

-Breaking changes and new features should be documented in CHANGELOG.md
+Changes should be documented in CHANGELOG.md

 ## Commit Messages